Xooa/Unity-SDK/README.md

 ```

 ## Examples
-Go to Assets > Xooa > Examples folder in Unity project where Xooa SDK is imported.
+Go to **Assets > Xooa > Examples** folder in Unity project where Xooa SDK is imported.

-The examples show case capability to load Xooa NFT Asset (Image and Scriptable Object) in Unity Game.
+The examples show the capability to load Xooa NFT Asset (Image and Scriptable Object) into the Unity Game.

 [Click here](./examples/) for detailed documentation about examples.